morerohan0037/Estate-listing/README.md

 # EarthlyStays

-EarthlyStays is a full-stack web application designed to help users explore, list, and book unique travel accommodations.
-The platform allows users to browse listings, add their own properties, and leave reviews for others.
+EarthlyStays is a full-stack web application to help users explore and list unique travel accommodations.
+The platform allows users to browse listings, add their properties, and leave reviews for others.

 ## Features